RouninMedia/showModuleOutput/README.md

 # showModuleOutput
-This PHP tool shows the initial output of Ashiva Modules before processing of Ashiva Module Components
+This PHP tool shows the initial output of Ashiva Modules before Ashiva Module Components are processed.